Where Alternative Reality Comes From | Fast Company | The Future Of Business

 Psychiatrists are not in a position to comment on the mental health of public figures they have not personally evaluated or on the nature of falsehoods sometimes voiced by our political leaders.
 Indeed, the “Goldwater Rule” prohibits us from doing so.
 Nevertheless, psychiatrists are keenly aware of the all-too-human need to avoid or distort unpleasant truths.
 Many would likely nod in agreement with an observation often attributed to the psychoanalyst Carl Jung: “People cannot stand too much reality.”

-Ronald W. Pies, the Editor in Chief Emeritus of “Psychiatric Times”, is Professor of Psychiatry, Lecturer on Bioethics & Humanities at SUNY Upstate Medical University; and Clinical Professor of Psychiatry, Tufts University School of Medicine.
-This article was originally published on The Conversation.
-Read the original article.
+Ronald W. Pies, the editor-in-chief emeritus of “Psychiatric Times,” is professor of Psychiatry, lecturer on Bioethics & Humanities at SUNY Upstate Medical University; and clinical professor of Psychiatry, Tufts University School of Medicine.
+This story was originally published on The Conversation.